 Usage Rules: AMI_Version is required in the parameter definition files of AMI models which are written in compliance with the IBIS Version 5.1 or later specification(s), but it is not allowed in the parameter definition files of AMI models which are written in compliance with the IBIS Version 5.0 specification.
-When required, this parameter shall be the first parameter defined in the Reserved_Parameters branch of the parameter definition file.
+When required, this parameter shall be the first parameter defined in the Reserved Parameters branch of the parameter definition file.

-The value of this parameter shall be "5.1" or greater for AMI models written in compliance with the IBIS Version 5.1 or later specifications.
+The value of this parameter shall be "5.1" for AMI models written in compliance with the IBIS Version 5.1 specification-and "6.0" for AMI models written in compliance with the IBIS Version 6.0 specification.
 The absence of AMI_Version indicates that the AMI model was written in compliance with the IBIS Version 5.0 specification.